cjdbarlow/Part-One/cerebral_blood_flow.md

 # Cerebral Blood Flow
 > Describe the distribution of blood volume and flow in the various regional circulations and explain the factors that influence them, including autoregulation.
-These include, but not limited to, the cerebral and spinal cord~~, hepatic and splachnic, coronary, renal and utero-placental~~ circulations
+These include, but not limited to, the cerebral and spinal cord~~, hepatic and splanchnic, coronary, renal and utero-placental~~ circulations

 With respect to cerebral blood flow:
 * Normal is ~**750ml.min<sup>-1</sup>** or ~15% of resting cardiac output